babaisflag/ctf/[210723-27] ImaginaryCTF 2021/README.md

 So our input is encrypted and decrypted via AES-CBC.
 I don't know much about encryption, but reading through the [Wikipedia page](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_block_chaining_(CBC)), the encryption and decryption process involves xor'ing the previous block (16 bytes) of ciphertext with the next block of plaintext/decrypted text.
 Since the key and IV are initialized before the `for` loop, we have 3 chances to encrypt/decrypt with the same key and IV.
 Our objective is to recover 'gimmeflag' from the ciphertext, without directly encrypting 'gimmeflag'.

-The title and the description a talks about flip flops.
+The title and the description talks about flip flops.
 Might be something related to bit flipping.
-Googling "aes cbc bit flipping, the [first result](https://resources.infosecinstitute.com/topic/cbc-byte-flipping-attack-101-approach/) talks about byte flipping attack for aes-cbc.
+Googling "aes cbc bit flipping", the [first result](https://resources.infosecinstitute.com/topic/cbc-byte-flipping-attack-101-approach/) talks about byte flipping attack for aes-cbc.
 Basically, the decryption process is:
 1. Put the current block of ciphertext through decryption with the provided key;
 2. then xor the result with the previous block of ciphertext, to recover the plaintext.